Grizzly Flats Railroad: History

-In 1938, Disney animator Ward Kimball, a lifelong railfan, purchased a wooden passenger coach for $50 from the Southern Pacific Railroad, which was scrapping its obsolete narrow-gauge passenger cars.
-It was built in 1881 by the Barney and Smith Car Company for the Carson and Colorado Railroad, a Southern Pacific subsidiary from 1900 that operated in the Owens Valley in California.
+In 1938, Disney animator Ward Kimball, a lifelong railfan, purchased a wooden passenger coach for $50 from the Southern Pacific Railroad (SP), which was scrapping its obsolete narrow-gauge passenger cars.
+It was built in 1881 by the Barney and Smith Car Company for the Carson and Colorado Railroad, an SP subsidiary from 1900 that operated in the Owens Valley in California.
 Kimball originally wanted the coach to house his collection of model trains at his home in San Gabriel, California; however, his wife Betty suggested that he should also have a locomotive to pull the coach.
 Kimball purchased the Sidney Dillon locomotive for $400, preventing it from being sold for scrap in Japan.
 It was a 2-6-0 steam locomotive built in April 1881 by Baldwin Locomotive Works for the Nevada Central Railroad, which ran between Battle Mountain and Austin, Nevada, until it closed in 1938 due to competition from road vehicles.
-Kimball paid another $450 to ship the locomotive by rail to the Southern Pacific workshops in Los Angeles, California, where it successfully passed a boiler test.
+Kimball paid another $450 to ship the locomotive by rail to the SP workshops in Los Angeles, California, where it successfully passed a boiler test.
 Afterwards, the Sidney Dillon was moved to Kimball's three-acre backyard, where he, his family, and his friends worked together to overhaul the locomotive.
 They made replicas of its missing parts and a brand-new cowcatcher.

 Kimball's backyard railroad became operational in 1942, although his locomotive was not operational until May 22, 1943.
 It was renamed Emma Nevada, after the late 1800s opera star Emma Nevada.
 Kimball named his railroad Grizzly Flats Railroad (GFRR), which eventually consisted of 900 ft of narrow-gauge track, including a 500 ft mainline.
 The GFRR became the first full-size backyard railroad in the United States.
 In 1946, Kimball acquired a boxcar and a caboose, both of which were from the defunct Pacific Coast Railway in San Luis Obispo, California.